XavierBerger/RPi-Monitor/docs/source/02_gettingstarted.rst

 **RPi-Monitor** Interactive Configuration Helper is a tool embedded into ``rpimonitord`` helping to create configuration files .
-This article is detailling how to use it to monitor a ntfs volume.
+This chapter is detailling how to use it to monitor a ntfs volume.

 First execute the following command: